bas-vk/ethsign/README.md

 ## Ethereum signer
 Ethsigner is a utility that uses local keystore and can sign transactions using an interactive console.
-It uses the same keystore format as geth and is fully compatible.
+It is fully compatible with geth keystore.

 ### Usage
 Ethsigner provides the following features: